Modern Slavery Statement - Whitworths

 We incorporate peer learning e.g., through the Ethical Supplier Exchange to help us to continuously improve our approach.

-We have recognised that supply of cashew nuts carries a specific level of risk, due to the nature of the product, structural issues with the industry, and over time a lack of care in sourcing.
+We have recognised that supply of cashew nuts carries a specific level of risk, due to the nature of the product, structural issues with the industry, and, over time, a lack of care in sourcing.
 Of particular concern has been the widespread practice of outsourcing many of the more dangerous and labour-intensive processes to third parties, meaning our control over standards in these areas in the past has been greatly diminished.

 This statement has been approved by our Management Board and will be reviewed annually and published within 6 months of the financial year end.
-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Modern Slavery and Human Trafficking Statement for the financial year ending 2 January 2021.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Modern Slavery and Human Trafficking Statement for the financial year ending 31 December 2022.

-September 2022
+September 2023